Adslot/node-puzzle/01-geo-lookup/README.md

 # 01-geo-lookup

 The challenge is to craft an optimized algorithm so that IP address lookup would be super fast.
-You are not allowed to change content of neigher test files nor data file `geo.txt`.
+You are not allowed to change content of neither test files nor data file `geo.txt`.
 The aim is to get unit tests passing.